Getting Started with Rails

 Initialize your application

-$ rails new rails-app # # It creates file and run 'bundle install' # $ git init $ git add . $ git commit -m "Base rails application"
+$ rails new my-app # # It creates files and run 'bundle install' # $ git init $ git add . $ git commit -m "Base rails application"

 Create your application on Scalingo

 You can also use our web dashboard to achieve this operation

 $ scalingo create my-app Git repository detected: remote scalingo added → 'git push scalingo master' to deploy your app

 - Go on the dashboard of your application.